LivePersonInc/developer-center/pages/Documents/Solutions/Transporter/overview.md

 Transporter 2.0 solves this problem by providing the connection to the Data APIs without the need to develop on top of them — a user will log-in with their secure credentials, select the report they wish to receive, and pick the destination.
 The task will then run on the selected schedule and provide the user with a log of the calls made, their responses, and the ability to retrieve the file with the data in it right within the interface.

+{: .attn-note}
-<div class="attn-note">For more information on how to setup and configure the Transporter, please see the <a href="transporter-getting-started.html">Transporter Getting Started document</a>.</div>
+For more information on how to setup and configure the Transporter, please see the [Transporter Getting Started document](transporter-getting-started.html).

 ### Features Overview